Toontown-Event-Horizon/panda-utils/README.md

 ### Blend2Bam

-This step will use Blend2Bam to convert the BLEND moodels into an intermediate BAM model.
+This step will use Blend2Bam or Gltf2Bam to convert the BLEND moodels into an intermediate BAM model.
 It should happen after `preblend` or `blendrename`.
-This model is usually not suitable for ingame use and requires further processing through `bam2egg`.
-This step requires installing Blender on the machine.
+This model is usually not suitable for ingame use and requires further processing through `bam2egg` and followup steps.
+This step requires installing Blender on the machine and adding it into the system's PATH (this is active on Linux by default, but requires special steps on Windows).
 It is tested with Blender 3.5.1, but is likely to work on other versions as well.

-This is currently using the GLTF pipeline (available since Blender 2.8), the builtin physics system (not bullet), and disables sRGB textures due to specifics of Toontown use.
-It takes no arguments, but these things might become configurable later through optional arguments.
+This step accepts one parameter `flags`.
+It defaults to empty string, and includes zero or more comma-separated flags from the following list:
+* `b2b` - if this flag is present, the exporter uses `panda3d-blend2bam`.
+  If it is not present, the exporter uses Blender's GLTF exporter and `panda3d-gltf`.
+Note that the blend2bam pipeline currently does not properly export texture paths on Windows, so it is recommended to keep this at False unless there are reasons to set it to True.
+* `srgb` - enables the use of sRGB textures.
+This is the default behavior of `panda3d-gltf`, but it causes certain models to display darker than they look in other software, so it is disabled by default.
+* `bullet` - enables the use of Bullet collision solids.
+By default, builtin collision solids are used, but this has to be enabled if your project uses Bullet.
+Not compatible with the `collide` step.
+* `legacy` - export legacy BAM materials.
+By default, exports PBR materials.

+For other Toontown developers: we use no flags while exporting.

+Model exports through other means (YABEE, Blend2bam's Egg pipeline, Boterham) are currently not implemented, but are considered for use in the future.

 **Changelog**
+* 1.4 - uses GLTF by default (prior to this version, only blend2bam conversion was available), added flags (b2b, srgb, bullet, legacy)
 * 1.1 - initial implementation

 **Examples**
 * `blend2bam`
+* `blend2bam:srgb,bullet`

 ### Bam2Egg